Aref-Riant/Add-host-to-zabbix-from-csv/README.md

 3. Run the script:
-   the only dependancy is 'pyzabbix' package which you could install with coammnd: 'pip install pyzabbix' the you could simple run the script like this: "python pyzabbix_create_host.py"
+   the only dependancy is 'pyzabbix' package which you could install with coammnd: 'pip install pyzabbix' then you could simply run the script like this: "python pyzabbix_create_host.py"